CSVADFall25/CSVAD25_examples/Arduino/README.md

 ---

 ## Troubleshooting
-- “NameError: name 'ser' is not defined”
-  - Initialize `ser = serial.Serial(...)` at the top of `serialsocket.py` (see Configure the bridge).
-- Can’t find the serial port
+- Can't find the serial port
   - Unplug/replug the Arduino and check the port name.
-On macOS it’s usually `/dev/cu.usbmodem...`.
+On macOS it's usually `/dev/tty.usbmodem...` or `/dev/cu.usbmodem...`.
+  - List available ports with: `ls /dev/tty.*` or `ls /dev/cu.*`
-- Browser can’t connect to ws://localhost:8765
+- Browser can't connect to ws://localhost:8765
   - Make sure `serialsocket.py` is running and not blocked by a firewall.
   - Confirm the address/port in `p5websocket/sketch.js` matches the Python server.
 - Garbage or no data
   - Match the Arduino `Serial.begin(9600)` to the Python `BAUD_RATE`.
+  - Check that the Arduino is printing values that pass the `data.isdigit()` filter in `serialsocket.py`.
+- Connection errors or "device busy"
+  - Close the Arduino IDE Serial Monitor before running `serialsocket.py` (both can't use the port simultaneously).

 ---